psgaiduk/devman_bot_3/README.md

 ## Start Bot

-First time you need to add questions and answers in DB for add questions and answers use ```python create_question_answer``` after input your file name with answer and question
+First time you need to add questions in folder questions.
+Question File Structure you can see in the next section

+If you want to update db with questions ```python create_question_answer```

-if you want to run quiz in telegram ```python telegram_bot.py``` if you want to run quiz in vk bot ```python vk_bot.py```
+if you want to run quiz in telegram ```python telegram_bot.py```

+if you want to run quiz in vk bot ```python vk_bot.py```

 ## Question for quiz